anmac/frontend-mentor-challenge/newbie/nft-preview-card-component-main/README.md

-# Frontend Mentor - Interactive rating component solution
+# Frontend Mentor - NFT preview card component solution

-This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
+This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents